MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-feedback-policies-in-teams.md

 **Surveys**

 Users can also rate their experience with Teams and send us details about the rating they give.
 This pop-up survey is displayed to users from time-to-time in Teams.
-When the user clicks **Provide feedback** in the notification, the survey is displayed for them to complete.
+When a user clicks **Provide feedback** in the notification, the survey is displayed for them to complete.

 ![Screen shot of the survey form in Teams](media/manage-feedback-policies-in-teams-survey.png)